elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-distinguishes-a-homogeneous-mixture-from-a-heterogeneous-mixture.md

 ---
 _schema: default
-id: 161710
+id: 161859
 date: 2025-01-24
-title: >-
-    What distinguishes a homogeneous mixture from a heterogeneous mixture?
+title: What distinguishes a homogeneous mixture from a heterogeneous mixture?
-article_title: >-
-    What distinguishes a homogeneous mixture from a heterogeneous mixture?
+article_title: What distinguishes a homogeneous mixture from a heterogeneous mixture?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the distinction between homogeneous and heterogeneous mixtures, focusing on their composition, characteristics, and examples.
+    This content explains the distinction between homogeneous and heterogeneous mixtures, focusing on their composition, visibility of components, and examples of each type.
   page_keywords: >-
-    homogeneous mixture, heterogeneous mixture, composition, uniformity, distinguishable components, solute, solvent, physical separation, examples, saltwater, air, salad, oil and water
+    homogeneous mixture, heterogeneous mixture, uniform composition, distinguishable components, solute, solvent, filtration, examples, saltwater, air, salad, oil and water, physical separation
 author: QuickTakes
 question: >-
     What distinguishes a homogeneous mixture from a heterogeneous mixture?